d6lts/htmLawed/readme.txt

 | * Teaser is auto-generated     |   content is first htmLawed-filtered
 | * Teaser is stored             |   as per content's type
  --------------------------------
-                                     Teaser (RSS item) is generated from
-                                     the stored content
- STEP 3: Display
+                                     Teaser (or RSS item) is generated from the stored content STEP 3: Display
  --------------------------------